mtlynch/mtlynch.io/content/book-reports/shoe-dog/index.md

 * Knight originally started Nike under the name Blue Ribbon Sports.
   * Blue Ribbon formed as the US distributor for a Japanese shoe company called Onitsuka.
   * Knight lied to Onitsuka, telling them that Blue Ribbon was an existing, successful company.
 In reality, he formed the company specifically to import their shoes.
   * At the time (1963), Adidas and Puma dominated the US shoe market.
-Japan was just beginning to reach maturity in manufacturing capabilities, and they were producing sneakers at high quality at low costs.
+Japan was just beginning to reach maturity in manufacturing capabilities, and they were producing sneakers at high quality and low costs.
 * Knight partnered with Bowerman after the first shoe samples arrived from Japan.
   * They formed a 51/49 partnership, with Knight as the majority owner.
 * Knight failed to sell to sporting goods stores, but he successfully sold shoes by attending track meets and selling to runners directly.